sjbylo/aba/README.md

 # Aba is an agent-based wrapper

-Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal) using the Agent-based installer.
-With this method there is no need to configure a load balancer, a bootstrap node or even require DHCP.
+Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal).
+Aba uses the Agent-based installer under the covers which means there is no need to configure a load balancer, a bootstrap node or even require DHCP.

 Aba automatically completes the following:
 1. Installs the Quay mirror registry onto localhost (your bastion).
 This is optional as you can choose to use your existing registry.